trevyn/turbocharger/README.md

 ## How It Works

-A proc macro auto-generates a frontend `wasm-bindgen` module, which serializes the JS function call paramters with `bincode`.
+A proc macro auto-generates a frontend `wasm-bindgen` module, which serializes the JS function call parameters with `bincode`.
 These requests are sent over a shared WebSocket connection to a provided `warp` endpoint on the backend server, which calls your Rust function and serializes the response.
 This is sent back over the WebSocket and resolves the Promise returned by the original function call.

 Multiple async requests can be simultaneously in-flight over a single multiplexed connection; it all just works.